New York City Assault Injury LawyerClick For Your Free Consulation

 Have you been the victim of assault and battery in New York City, NY?
 You have the right to hold your attacker accountable.
 You may be entitled to compensation for your pain and suffering, medical expenses, lost earnings, and more.

 When you suffer serious injury due to someone else’s intentional wrongdoing, they should be held accountable for their actions.
-A New York City personal injury lawyer can help you pursue compensation from your attacker for your injuries.
+An NYC personal injury lawyer can help you pursue compensation from your attacker for your injuries.
 At the Law Offices of Jay S. Knispel, LLC, we will pursue damages from your attacker and other parties involved in your attack, like a property owner with negligent security.

 Founding attorney Jay S. Knispel has been honored with the AV Preeminent Martindale-Hubbell rating and admission to the Top 100 Trial Lawyers.
 He has recovered tens of millions for clients in New York City, New York, and will give you the legal representation you deserve.